ubergarm/RottenEconomy/README.md

 #### Wall Jump
 * `Left Shift` hold to cling to wall and release to wall jump

+#### Shoulder Surfing
+* `v` toggle 1st person and enhanced 3rd person view with adaptive crosshairs

 #### Ping
-* `v` open ping menu to notify friends of points of interest
+* `Middle Mouse Click` open ping menu to notify friends of points of interest

 #### Grave Keeper
 * `Right Click` retrieve your grave (don't try to break it)